Trilateration using Unlabeled Path or Loop Lengths: Paths and Loops

 Now we can prove one of our main theorems.

 \begin{proof}[Proof of Theorem~\ref{thm:punchlineALG}] First we remove from $\v$ the measurements which do not appear in $\v^-$.
-We also remove the associated edges from $\pmb{\alpha}$.
+We also remove the associated edge multisets from $\pmb{\alpha}$.
 Since $\p$ is generic, then $l(\p)$ is generic in $L_{d,n}$ from Theorem~\ref{thm:Lvariety}.
 Then we simply apply Lemma~\ref{lem:punchline1}. \end{proof}

-Next we want to use a genericity assumption of $\p$ to automatically obtain genericity for $l(\q)$ in $L_{d,n}$ under the assumption that $n'=n$.
+Next we want to use a genericity assumption on $\p$ to automatically obtain genericity for $l(\q)$ in $L_{d,n}$ under the assumption that $n'=n$.

-\begin{definition} A path or loop measurement ensemble acting on $d+1$ or more points is \defn{infinitesimally rigid} in $d$ dimensions if, starting at some (equiv. any) generic (real or complex) configuration $\p$, there are no differential motions of $\p$ that preserve all of the measurement values, except for differential congruences. \end{definition}
+\begin{definition} Let $n \ge d+1$.
+A path or loop measurement ensemble is \defn{infinitesimally rigid} in $d$ dimensions if, starting at some (equiv. any) generic real configuration $\p$, there are no differential motions of $\p$ that preserve all of the measurement values, except for differential congruences. \end{definition}

+\begin{remark} We defined infinitesimal rigidity of an edge measurement ensemble in terms of a generic real of complex configuration $\p$.
+For paths and loops, since we are using unsquared measurements, we restrict our attention to real configurations, so that the measurement map can be defined. \end{remark}